SPontadit/LuxUmbra/README.md

 <br>

-## **[WIP] Illumination Model**
+## **Illumination Model**

 ### ***Diffuse***

-We implemente two different BRDFs for the diffuse term.
-We have the **Lambertian BRDF** that assumes a uniform diffuse reponse.
+We implemented two different BRDFs for the diffuse term.
+We have the **Lambertian BRDF** that assumes a uniform diffuse response.
 And we have **Disney's diffuse BRDF** (by Burley) that take the roughness in account to create reflection at grazing angles.
-In the engine we use Disney's BRDF by default.
+In the engine, we use Disney's BRDF by default.

 ### ***Specular***

-For the specular part, we implement **Cook-Torrance BRDF**.
+For the specular part, we implemented **Cook-Torrance BRDF**.
 The different terms of the BRDF that we choose are:

 + **GGX (Trowbridge-Reitz)** for the Normal Distribution Function
 + **Schlick Approximation** for the Fresnel Equation